When it comes to choosing a face moisturizer, you must first determine what skin type you have so that you…

 A Holistic Approach to Healthier Skin

 Take your pick!
-There are different ways for us to achieve healthier looking skin.
-Proper nutrition, hydration and mental well-being are some ways to do just that.
+There are different ways for us to achieve healthier looking skin and help prevent skin conditions like Actinic Keratosis.
+Proper nutrition, going to a dermatology pharmacy, hydration and mental well-being are some ways to do just that.

 While wrinkles, and aging skin cells are inevitable, our lifestyle can dramatically influence the speed at which they occur.
 Over exposure to sun, tanning beds, chemicals, strong cosmetics, and most importantly, poor nutrition can accelerate this process.
 That’s why a holistic approach is vital for healthy skin.